Bibliographies of J.L. Carr and Edmund Blampied, plus bookplates and engravings by Stephen Gooden and others.

 Click the Ctrl + keys to enlarge the text on a Windows computer or CMD + on an Apple computer.
 To reduce the size use the Ctrl - or CMD - keys.

 All the images on this site are low resolution, so are shown to illustrate, not to be reproduced.
 If your mouse cursor changes when you place it over an image, perhaps to show a hand, the image underneath can be enlarged by clicking on it.
-Press the back key on your browser to return to the page.
+Press the back key on your browser to return to the original page.

-This site does not use cookies, but the host site may.
+This site does not use cookies.